If you have any concerns about your child, please contact the relevant Year Leader in the first instance via the Contact page.

 Pastoral and Behaviour Leader Year 10 & 11: Miss Pardoe-Matthews

 Burscough Priory Academy has a statutory obligation to safeguarding.
-The designated senior leader for safeguarding is Mrs Horton.
+The Designated Safeguarding Lead is Mrs MacLaren and the Deputy Safeguarding Leads are Mr Thornberry and Mrs Hammill.

 Holidays in Term Time